teddyaryono/devlab-s3-codepipeline/README.md

 ## Let's get started
 You will first setup a bucket to host static website.
 Then you will create a deployment pipeline to deploy files, such as static website content or artifacts from your build process, to Amazon S3.

-**_NOTE: If you are at an AWS event, there might be some initial resources already provisioned for you.
-Otherwise, use the CloudFormation template in this repository (`templates/cf.yml`) and create the required resources before you start._**
+**_NOTE: Before you begin, provision your AWS account.
+Use the CloudFormation template in this repository (`templates/cf.yml`) and create the required resources before you start._**

 Before we begin, we will need to login into AWS Cloud9.
 Cloud9 is a cloud-based integrated development environment (IDE) that lets you write and run code with just a browser.
 All code required to setup the lab is prepared, participants are only required to run the scripts in Cloud9.